-Upholding the Rights of Injured Workers
+Upholding The Rights Of Injured Workers

 Like most people, you probably spend the majority of your time at work.
 Because you spend so much time there, you have a higher probability of getting injured on the job.

-Do All Businesses in Georgia Have Workers’ Comp Insurance?
+Do All Businesses Have Workers’ Comp Insurance?

-In Georgia, any business with three (3) or more employees is required to have workers’ compensation insurance.
+Any business with three or more employees is required to have workers’ compensation insurance in Georgia.
 This benefits program allows employees who are hurt or injured at work to receive fair compensation for their injuries.

-Although the money you receive from worker’s compensation may be modest, it should be enough to cover medical fees and lost earnings, as well as compensation for any permanent injuries.
+Although the money you receive from workers’ compensation may be modest, it should be enough to cover medical fees and lost earnings, as well as compensation for any permanent injuries.

-How to File for Workers’ Comp
+How To File For Workers’ Comp

 The first thing that you should do following an injury is to seek medical attention from your primary caregiver.
 If you are able, this may also be a good time to inform your employer or supervisor about your injury.